Trustworthy Transfer Learning: A Survey: Open Questions and Future Trends

 \subsection{Benchmarking Negative Transfer}

-Negative transfer can roughly be defined as the phenomenon~\shortcite{TL_survey_2010} where ``{\em transferring knowledge from the source can have a negative impact on the target learner}". \begin{definition}[Negative Transfer~\shortcite{TL_survey_2010,WangDPC19}] Given a learning algorithm $A^{\mathrm{tl}}$, source data $D_S$, and target data $D_T$, negative transfer occurs if the following condition holds:
+Negative transfer can roughly be defined as the phenomenon~\cite{TL_survey_2010} where ``{\em transferring knowledge from the source can have a negative impact on the target learner}". \begin{definition}[Negative Transfer~\cite{TL_survey_2010,WangDPC19}] Given a learning algorithm $A^{\mathrm{tl}}$, source data $D_S$, and target data $D_T$, negative transfer occurs if the following condition holds:

-where $\mathcal{E}_{T} ( A^{\mathrm{tl}}\left( S \right) )$ represents the expected error on the target distribution $\mathrm{P}_T$ when the learning algorithm $A^{\mathrm{tl}}$ is trained on data $S$. \end{definition} This definition reveals~\shortcite{A_distance,KuzborskijO13,WangDPC19} that given a learning algorithm, there are two major factors determining if negative transfer occurs: the {\em distribution discrepancy} between source and target domains and the {\em size of the labeled target data}.
-Negative transfer has been observed theoretically and empirically in various applications~\shortcite{rosenstein2005transfer,Ben-DavidLLP10,0002CZG19,WangDPC19}.
-Recent work~\shortcite{cohen2024ask} also explores identifying and characterizing the failure modes that pre-training can and cannot address.
+where $\mathcal{E}_{T} ( A^{\mathrm{tl}}\left( S \right) )$ represents the expected error on the target distribution $\mathrm{P}_T$ when the learning algorithm $A^{\mathrm{tl}}$ is trained on data $S$. \end{definition} This definition reveals~\cite{A_distance,KuzborskijO13,WangDPC19} that given a learning algorithm, there are two major factors determining if negative transfer occurs: the {\em distribution discrepancy} between source and target domains and the {\em size of the labeled target data}.
+Negative transfer has been observed theoretically and empirically in various applications~\cite{rosenstein2005transfer,Ben-DavidLLP10,0002CZG19,WangDPC19}.
+Recent work~\cite{cohen2024ask} also explores identifying and characterizing the failure modes that pre-training can and cannot address.
 Despite the extensive work on transfer learning techniques, up until now, little effort (if any) has been devoted to rigorously understanding the boundary between positive and negative transfer given a learning algorithm.
 It remains an open question to determine when the negative transfer will occur given finite source and target samples (or a source model and finite target samples).
 Therefore, rather than focusing on performance improvement, more efforts can be dedicated to benchmarking the negative transfer of transfer learning models, e.g., the change from positive to negative transfer can be affected by the magnitude of distribution shifts and the number of target samples.
 This could provide valuable insights into when a transfer learning model can work well for real-world applications.